 When dfdl:lengthKind is ‘prefixed’ the length of the element is given by the PrefixLength region specified using prefixLengthType.
 The property prefixIncludesPrefixLength also can be used to adjust the length appropriately.

 When dfdl:lengthKind is 'prefixed' the method of extracting data that is described in section: 12.3.7 Elements of Specified Length

+Data is extracted without regard to any in-scope delimiters.